 Map Your Column Names

 After you have uploaded your spreadsheet, the next step is to match the column names from your spreadsheet to the ones provided in Backbar.
-On the left you will select your column name from the drop down menu that match with the Backbar name.
-If you do not have a column for a specific field, then skip selecting in the drop down menu.
+On the left, you will select your column name from the drop-down menu that matches with the Backbar name.
+If you do not have a column for a specific field, then skip selecting it in the drop-down menu.
 On the right is a preview of your data based on the columns you mapped, if everything looks good you can continue.

 Map Your Drinks

 Same thing with the columns, you want to make sure all your drinks (spirits, beers, and wines) are mapped to match the respective item in the Backbar database.